nanozuki/exodus.ing/task.md

 This command starts a PostgreSQL server, sets a password, maps it to your local port 5432, and creates a volume (pgdata) to persist the data.

-## Step 2: Update Project Dependencies
+## Step 2: Update Project Dependencies: DONE

 You'll need to swap the SQLite database driver for the PostgreSQL one.
 I will run these commands to add the pg driver and remove the SQLite driver: